ACC (company)

 ACC Limited (formerly The Associated Cement Companies Limited) is an Indian cement producer, headquartered in Mumbai.
 It is a subsidiary of Ambuja Cements and a part of the Adani Group.
-On 1 September 2006, the name of The Associated Cement Companies Limited was changed to ACC Limited.
+On 1 September 2006, its name was changed to ACC Limited.
 The company was established in Mumbai, Maharashtra on 1 August 1936.

 History

-In 1936, eleven cement companies belonging to Tata, Khatau, Killick Nixon and FE Dinshaw groups merged to form a single entity, The Associated Cement Companies.
-Sir Nowroji B Saklatvala was the first chairman of ACC.
-The first board of directors had some prominent industrialists—J R D Tata, Ambalal Sarabhai, Walchand Hirachand, Dharamsey Khatau, Sir Akbar Hydari, Nawab Salar Jung Bahadur and Sir Homy Mody.
+In 1936, eleven cement companies belonging to Tata, Khatau, Killick Nixon and Seth Edulji Dinshaw groups merged to form a single entity, The Associated Cement Companies.
+Nowroji Saklatvala was the first chairman of ACC.
+The first board of directors had some prominent industrialists—JRD Tata, Ambalal Sarabhai, Walchand Hirachand, Dharamsey Khatau, Akbar Hydari, Mir Yousuf Ali Khan, Salar Jung III and Homi Mody.

-The list of companies that were merged:
+The companies that were merged were: